tyrneh/options-implied-probability/QUICK_START.md

 - A $2 premium on a 6% event means the expected gain is 0.06 × ($75 – $73 break-even) ≈ $0.12, while the expected loss (94 % of the time) is the full $2.
 The trade’s expected value is negative

 **Professional managers: What is my portfolio's tail risk ahead of major events?**
-- Historical view: A 99% one-month VaR of 3% is backward-looking and assumes a parametric distribution-—often unrealistic before catalysts
+- Historical view: A 99% one-month VaR of 3% is backward-looking and assumes a parametric distribution–often unrealistic before catalysts
 - Market-implied view: Ahead of earnings and a central-bank meeting, pull option-implied distributions for holdings.
-The forward-looking, non-parametric distribution point to a 6% VaR—-twice the historical figure-—signalling the need to hedge, trim, or tighten limits
+The forward-looking, non-parametric distribution point to a 6% VaR–twice the historical figure–signalling the need to hedge, trim, or tighten limits

 **Corporates: What proportion of my commodity exposure should I hedge next quarter?**
 - Typically, my finance team hedges a fixed 70% of my jet fuel exposure, while leaving 30% unhedged to benefit if oil price falls
-- I find OIPD shows a fatter upper tail--a higher probability of breaching the budget price.
+- I find OIPD shows a fatter upper tail–a higher probability of breaching the budget price.
 This points to lifting hedging coverage to 80% to manage price risk

 # License